Last Updated: May 11, 2026

 Focalin is a drug marketed by Sandoz and is included in two NDAs.

 The generic ingredient in FOCALIN is dexmethylphenidate hydrochloride.
 There are six drug master file entries for this compound.
-Seventeen suppliers are listed for this compound.
+Sixteen suppliers are listed for this compound.
 Additional details are available on the dexmethylphenidate hydrochloride profile page.

 AI Deep Research